The Business Support Tourism Markets Unit (BSTMU) has introduced a number of programme to grow the economy of the city.

-The fashion development program designed for the City of Durban has been running since 2011 and has yielded positive results for local and African designers and models.
+One of its biggest success stories is undoubtedly the fashion development program which was instituted in 2012.
+Over the years, it has yielded positive results for both local and African designers and models.

-To ensure the success of the fashion development program, the BSTMU has successfully introduced new elements annually.
+To ensure the ongoing relevance and sustainability of the fashion development program, the BSTMU has successfully introduced new elements every year.

-The most significant has been the Durban Fashion Fair (DFF) which has seen over 1000 South Africa designers, African designers and European designers showcase their collections to local and international fashion media, fashion buyers and consumers.
-The DFF has generated over R100 million worth of PR value during its lifetime.
+The most significant has been the Durban Fashion Fair (DFF) which has seen over 1800 South African, African and European designers showcase their collections to local and international fashion media, fashion buyers and consumers.
+The DFF has generated over R100 million worth of Public Relations value during its lifetime.

-Aware that many good young designers lack strong business skills, the unit also implemented the DFF Mentorship programme which prepares and supports young fashion entrepreneurs who are committed to creating sustainable careers within this highly challenging industry.
+Because many good young designers often lack strong business skills, the unit also decided to implement the DFF Mentorship Programme which prepares and supports young fashion entrepreneurs who are committed to building lifelong careers within this highly challenging industry.